Mongol invasions of Vietnam: Vietnamese counterattack (May – June 1285)

 In May 1285, the situation began to change, as the Yuan had overextended their supply network.
 Toghon ordered Sogetu to lead his troops in an attack on Nam Định (the main Vietnamese base) to seize supplies.
-In Thăng Long, the situation of the Yuan forces grew desperate.
-Shortage of food, starvation, summer heat and disease began to drain both manpower and morale.
-Mongol and Turkic heavy cavalry units were insufficient in such hostile environments which proved suitable only for infantry and naval forces.
-In a battle in Hàm Tử pass (modern-day Khoái Châu District, Hưng Yên Province) in late May 1285, a contingent of Yuan troops was defeated by a partisan force consisting of former Song troops led by Zhao Zhong under prince Nhật Duật and native militia.
-On 9 June 1285, Mongol troops evacuated Thang Long to withdraw to China.
+As fighting broke out, Toghon ordered Sogetu to return to Champa and for Omar to join his withdrawal on the Red River.
+Toghon prepared to leave Đại Việt for Siming in Guangxi, China, with the warm weather and disease in Đại Việt given as the official reason.
+In a naval battle in Hàm Tử (in modern-day Khoái Châu District) in late May 1285, a contingent of Yuan troops was defeated by a partisan force consisting of former Song troops led by Zhao Zhong under prince Nhật Duật and native militia.
+On 9 June 1285, Mongol troops evacuated Thăng Long to withdraw to China.
+The History of Yuan records the Mongols withdrawing from Thăng Long because "the Mongol troops and horses could not exercise their familiar skills in battle there" while the An Nam chí lược records that "Annam attacked and retook the capital La Thành (Thănh Long)."

-Taking advantage, the Vietnamese force under prince Quốc Tuấn sailed north and attacked Vạn Kiếp, the important Yuan camp, and further severed Yuan supplies.
+Taking advantage, the Vietnamese force under Prince Quốc Tuấn sailed north and attacked the Yuan camp at Vạn Kiếp, and further severed Yuan supplies.
 Many Yuan generals were killed in the battle, among them the senior Li Heng, who was struck by a poisoned arrow.
-The Yuan forces collapsed into disarray, and Sogetu was killed in the Chương Dương by a joint Cham–Vietnamese force in June 1285.
-To protect Toghon from being shot, the soldiers made a copper box in which they hid him until they were able to retreat to the Guangxi border.
-Yuan generals Omar and Liu Gui ran to the beach, found a small boat and escaped to China.
+The Yuan forces collapsed into disarray, and Sogetu was killed in the Battle of Chương Dương near the capital by a joint force of Trần Quang Khải, Phạm Ngũ Lão and Trần Quốc Tuấn in June 1285.
+To protect Toghon, the Yuan soldiers made a copper box in which they hid him inside until they were able to retreat to the Guangxi border.
+Yuan generals Omar and Liu Gui ran to the sea and escaped to China in a small boat.
 The Yuan remnants retreated to China in late June 1285, as the Vietnamese king and royals returned to the capital in Thăng Long following six-month conflict.